 The WireGuard VPN Server works very well if you want to protect yourself in foreign networks like are free Wi-Fi or hotspots in hotels, cafés, Airbnb, airplane, bus, train and so on.

 The price is of course also an argument.
 A VPS costs €4 for per month and it doesn’t sound like much money.
 If you also install your own Nextcloud on it, it might be worth the money.
-But if you only use the server as a VPN server, you should know that trusted services like NordVPN (big discounts NOW!)* and Surfshark (only $1.99/month)* are cheaper.
+But if you only use the server as a VPN server, you should know that trusted services like NordVPN (big discounts NOW)* and Surfshark (unlimited connections)* are cheaper.
 The latter VPN provider costs less than half and is the most affordable VPN service you can trust.
 Both providers are superb at bypassing geoblocking and you get access to Netflix USA, BBC iPlayer and so on.

 Personally, I prefer NordVPN because the Linux client also runs on the Raspberry Pi and you can easily build your own VPN router with a Raspberry Pi.
 NordVPN has also been providing NordLynx for quite some time now and this is their WireGuard implementation for Linux.
 The connection is faster, as speed tests show.